 The history of the establishmment of Kollam Era in 825 AD is shrouded in mystery.
 There are conflicting claims regarding the origin of Kollam Era.
 King Udaya Marthanda Varma, Nestorian fathers, Sankaracharya, and Cheraman Perumal are cited as having a role in the establishment of Kollam Era, which was supposedly established when the town of Kollam (Quilon) was founded.

 Two different new years, based on the Malayalam Calander, are celebrated in Kerala.
 The first day of the month of Chingam (Leo in latin, ~ August 17) is the official start of the New Year in the Malayalam Calendar.
 The first day of Medam (Aries, ~ April 14) is also celebrated as the New Year and it corresponds to the Vishu festival.
-I have seen "astrological" references to Medam 1 as the date when sun crosses the equator.
-This is nonsense since Medam 1 is three weeks after the vernal equinox.
-Medam 1 is when sun is at its peak in centreal Travancore, slightly north of Quilon.
+Apparently, Medam 1 was the official new year in Kerala prior to AD 825, when the Kollam era set Chingam 1 as the official new year.
+Medam 1 is when sun is at the zenith (i.e., directly above you, 90 degrees from the horizon at noon) in central Travancore in Kerala, slightly north of Quilon.

 First day of Kanni (Virgo), is regarded as the official start of the new year in northern Kerala.

 Here are two interesting attempts to reform the universal Gregorian calendar:

 The Symmetry454 calendar is a simple perpetual solar calendar that conserves the traditional 7-day week, has symmetrical equal quarters comprised of 4+5+4 weeks, and starts every month on Monday.
 Most months have just 28 days.
 Four months, including February, have 35 days.